 In the world of high-speed internet, terminologies like bandwidth, bit-rate, and ping are used frequently.
 In some cases, we even hear slightly more technical terms like latency, frequency, interference, throughput and possibly others.
 However, a normal internet user who mostly cares about speed may find it challenging to interpret these terminologies, especially when making an important decision such as buying a broadband service.
 In this post, we aim to demystify some of these buzzwords to help you understand internet speed-related concepts in plain English.

-What exactly is bandwidth?
+What is bandwidth?

-In the above example, the channel bandwidth represents the available capacity to transmit wireless signals between the router and a specific device at any particular time.
+In the above example, the channel bandwidth represents the available capacity for transmitting wireless signals between the router and a specific device at any particular time.
 The router can switch channels when serving devices, and it is also possible to create bigger channels by combining multiple channels.
+In mobile communications, the technology that allows the 4G and 5G networks to combine multiple channels is called Carrier Aggregation, which is a key component of LTE and NR networks.
 The bigger the bandwidth of a channel, the more data it can accommodate.
 However, a higher frequency band, e.g. 10 GHz, does not necessarily mean that you will get higher data rates.
-The range of frequencies within that frequency band determines what data rate you are likely to achieve – the higher the range of frequencies (bandwidth), the higher the data rate can be.
+The range of frequencies within that frequency band (bandwidth) determines what data rate you are likely to achieve.
+The higher the bandwidth, the higher the potential data rate.

-The bandwidth of a channel determines how much capacity is available on that channel to send or receive information (data).
+The bandwidth of a channel determines how much capacity it has to send or receive information (data).
 The required capacity for a certain channel is dependent on the amount of data being transmitted (upload) or received (download).
 For example, if you are streaming a video on YouTube, you will consume a lot more data than updating a post on Facebook.
 As a result, the required capacity and bandwidth for streaming a video would be a lot higher than updating a Facebook post.